Moddable-OpenSource/moddable/documentation/commodetto/Creating fonts for Moddable applications.md

-# Creating fonts for Moddable applications
+# Creating fonts for applications built on the Moddable SDK

 Copyright 2017 Moddable Tech, Inc.

 Revised: November 16, 2017

-Moddable uses the BMFont format for fonts
+Moddable uses the [BMFont](http://www.angelcode.com/products/bmfont/doc/file_format.html) format for fonts

 The Moddable SDK supports any input character (up to 4-byte UTF-8 values) making it possible to render the glyphs for any language written with glyphs having a Unicode representation.

 Each font asset consists of a (.png) glyph file and a corresponding font metrics file (.fnt) saved in BMFont Binary format.

 This allows anti-aliased or non-anti-aliased font sets to be generated as desired.
-There is no font scaling in Moddable apps so every font size/weight needs to be generated as an asset for the application.
+The Poco renderer in the Moddable SDK does not implement a font scaler.
+Consequently, each required font size/weight must be generated and included as an asset in the application.

 BMFont allows an arbitrary number of glyphs in the font.
-Moddable supports non-contigious character glyphs so the developer or graphic designer can create an effiecent font asset with just the characters needed for the application greatly reducing asset storage sizes.
+Moddable supports non-contiguous glyphs ranges allowing the developer or graphic designer to create an efficient font asset with just the characters needed for the application.
+This can significant reducing asset storage size.

 Fonts are generated in black.
-This allows the Moddable SDK build tool to create alpha masks of the characters.
-Developers can apply sytles the fonts to color them in the application.
+This allows the Moddable SDK build tools to create alpha masks of the characters.
+To render the fonts in color, applications apply styles.

-The Moddable team uses Glyph Designer (macOS).
-There are other tools to create bitmap fonts in the BMFont format.
+The Moddable team uses [Glyph Designer](https://71squared.com/glyphdesigner) (macOS).
+Other tools are available to create bitmap fonts in the BMFont format.

 ## Glyph Designer instructions

-Select font and wieght.
+Select font and weight.
 Set font color to black and no outline.

 ![](../assets/create-fonts/screen01.png)